 - Cook more at home, then sit down to enjoy your meals peacefully.

-- Don’t drink your calories; try to stick with plain water, tea or black coffee.
+- Don’t drink calorie-dense juices, soda or alcoholic drinks; try to stick with plain water, tea or black coffee.

 - Start your meal with a broth-based soup or a salad in order to ease hunger before the main course.

 - Remove tempting junk foods from your environment as much as possible, especially at home or in your office.

 Exercise is one of the best ways to build lean muscle mass, improve your metabolism and increase leptin sensitivity (similarly to how it improves insulin sensitivity).
 As your physical activity level goes up, so does your metabolic rate and ability to regulate leptin.
 Even in people who seem to have a genetic predisposition to weight gain, exercise can still be highly protective.

 By building strength and muscle mass, exercise helps to divert calories away from being stored as body fat so they can be used to grow and repair lean tissue instead.
 It also promotes the release of growth hormones, adrenaline and testosterone, all of which enable fat to be used as energy and mobilized rather than stored.
 In an age when rates of diabetes and heart disease are extremely high, exercise remains one of the best ways to promote the use of glucose (sugar) and fatty acids in the blood so they don’t wind up causing metabolic problems.